 Tom Ka/ Tom Kha

 Tom Ka is a highly fragrant thin coconut soup.
 It can be totally spice and chili free, which is really suitable for children.
-But chilies are not the key factor of Tom Ka, the main ingredients are the galangal and lemon grass.
+But chilies are not the key factor of Tom Ka, the main ingredients are the galangal and lemongrass.
 Kafir lime leaves and fresh basil add more fragrance.
 Tom Ka often features delicious Asian mushrooms.
-It offers the gentle light flavor with lovely smell, and becomes even better if you are using it with rice.
+It offers the gentle light flavor with a lovely smell and becomes even better if you are using it with rice.
 They go perfectly together!

 Tom Yum is a famous Thai dish, which is often referred to in English-language menus as ‘sour Thai soup’.
 The shrimp version – tom yam kung – is the most lauded, and justifiably so: the combination of fatty prawns and a tart/spicy soup result in an unusual but delicious and distinctly Thai amalgam.
 Tom yum is hot with chilies and sour with lime.
 It doesn’t normally contain coconut, the stock is almost clear sometimes.